JoeriHermans/awflow/README.md

 ## Installation

-The `awflow` package is available on [PyPi](https://pypi.org/project/awflow/), which means it is installable via `pip`
+The `awflow` package is available on [PyPi](https://pypi.org/project/awflow/), which means it is installable via `pip`.
 ```console
 you@local:~ $ pip install awflow
 ```
-If you would like the latest features, you can install it using this Git repository
+If you would like the latest features, you can install it using this Git repository.
 ```console
 you@local:~ $ pip install git+https://github.com/JoeriHermans/awflow
 ```